violetwei/Textual-Data-Classification-NLP/README.md

 - Random forest: sklearn.ensemble.RandomForestClassifier
 - Naive Bayes: sklearn.naive_bayes.MultinomialNB

-Use any Python libraries to extract features and preprocess the data, and to tune the hyper-parameters
+Use some Python libraries to extract features and preprocess the data, and to tune the hyper-parameters

 ## Validation
 Develop a model validation pipeline (e.g., using k-fold cross validation or a held-out validation set) and study the effect of different hyperparamters or design choices.
 In a single table, compare and report the performance of the above mentioned models (with their best hyperparameters), and mark the winner for each dataset and overall.